 Just upriver from the brink of the Falls is the little oasis known as Dufferin Islands.
-A series of bridges allow you to walk through the small islands and experience a taste of Niagara Nature while remaining within walking distance of Niagara Falls (and the Skylon Tower if you’re up to it).
+A series of bridges allow you to walk through the small islands and experience a taste of Niagara Nature while remaining within walking distance of Niagara Falls (and the Skylon Tower).
 Parking is free, but it can be full in the busy season and at peak hours, so consider going a bit early and having a walk around before you enjoy your picnic.
 If you have ever visited the Winter Festival of Lights, you will remember Dufferin Islands for its charming animal displays.
 This site is partially accessible, with seasonal washroom access, and some picnic tables.
 Click for map.

 Queen Victoria Park:

 Located right at the brink of the Falls, Queen Victoria Park offers beautiful gardens and a large grassed area.
 Relax in the shade of the many trees with the roar of the mighty Niagara filling the air around you.
 This location is great if you want to remain in the centre of it all, close to Clifton Hill & District, with the Skylon Tower just a walk up Murray Hill.
-The area is partially accessible, with some picnic tables and benches, and public washroom located in the proximity.
+The area is partially accessible, with some picnic tables, benches, and public washroom located in the proximity.
 There are paid parking lots in the area, which fluctuate in price depending on time & season.
 Click for map.

 Located in the heart of St. Catherine’s Downtown core, this park is famous for its annual Grape & Wine Festivals.
 This is a great option if you are in the area of just want a change of scenery from the tourist area of Niagara.
-With bookshops and vintage clothing in proximity, couple and road-trippers will enjoy an afternoon walking the downtown streets, popping in and out of the boutiques.
+With bookshops and vintage clothing in proximity, couples and road-trippers will enjoy an afternoon walking the downtown streets, popping in and out of the boutiques.
 You’ll find plenty of grass to rest on and spread out your red and white checkered picnic blanket.
 Whether it’s your picnic destination or a pitstop in the midst of Downtown St. Catherine’s activities, Montebello Park is a beautiful place to take in a breath of fresh air.
 There is free & paid street parking in the area, and the park itself has picnic tables, a pavilion, and washrooms.
 Click for map.